Book your first Facial for up to 80% off ($275 value)

 When an untimely, ugly pimple pops up out of nowhere, the temptation to pick and squeeze or reach for harsh chemical treatments to dry up and clear your skin are the top two don’ts, according to our experts.
 Picking at blemishes will not only increase inflammation, leading to a longer-lasting pimple with more chance of scarring and hyperpigmentation, but will also introduce more bacteria into the skin, which could lead to infection.

 Meanwhile, using harsh products that dry the skin can send a signal to the body to produce more oil while harsh scrubs can further exacerbate irritation and redness.
-While it is important to exfoliate the skin to prevent clogged pores and stimulate cell turnover, when dealing with acne, chemical exfoliants like Salicylic Acid are recommended as they encourage the shedding of dead skin cells and cell turnover with less irritation.
+While it is important to exfoliate breakout-prone skin to prevent clogged pores and stimulate cell turnover, when dealing with acne, chemical exfoliants like Salicylic Acid are recommended as they encourage the shedding of dead skin cells and cell turnover with less irritation.

 Read more about Salicylic Acid here.

-What are the best treatments for Acne and Blemish prone skin?
+What Are the Best Treatments for Acne and Blemish Prone Skin?

 When it comes to treatments, our Signature Laser Facial is a safe, non-invasive, and effective treatment for treating active acne and preventing future breakouts.
 The Signature Laser Facial can reduce pore size and sebum levels, reduce bacteria and inflammation, and accelerate the healing process.